MicrosoftDocs/dynamics365smb-docs/business-central/across-search-contacts-teams.md

 The **Details** button opens a window within Teams that displays more information about the contact, but not as much as you'd see in [!INCLUDE [prod_short](includes/prod_short.md)].
 To see all the information about a contact in [!INCLUDE [prod_short](includes/prod_short.md)], select **Pop-out**.

 The contact card works just like cards for records, like items, customers, or sales orders.
-For more information about cards, see [View card details](across-working-with-teams.md#view-card-details).
+Learn more in [View card details](across-working-with-teams.md#view-card-details).

 > [!NOTE]
 > All participants in a Teams conversation will be able to view cards for Business Central contact that you submit to a conversation.
 But to view more details about records, by using the **Details** or **Pop out** buttons on a card, they'll need access to [!INCLUDE [prod_short](includes/prod_short.md)].
-For more information, see [Managing Microsoft Teams Integration](admin-teams-integration.md#minimum-requirements-1).
+Learn more in [Managing Microsoft Teams Integration](admin-teams-integration.md#minimum-requirements-1).

-## See also
+## Related information

 [Business Central and Microsoft Teams Integration Overview](across-teams-overview.md)
 [Install the [!INCLUDE [prod_short](includes/prod_short.md)] App for Microsoft Teams](across-install-app-for-teams.md)